Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 • AMS Reset: Available when AMS is connected

-Bambu P1S 3D printer control panel close-up, displaying temperature and settings against a colorful geometric backdrop.
+Bambu P1S 3D printer control panel showing temperature settings and menu navigation, set against a geometric design backdrop.

 Settings Overview (10 Controls):